 Function Type of heating Place the food in the cooking compartment

-Rapid heating Hot air 😞 After heating
+Rapid heating Hot air 👃 After heating

-Top/bottom heating $\overline{}$
+Top/bottom heating \equiv

-- When the 1/8 touch button lights up, rapid heating can be activated. - Touch the 1/8 touch button to deactivate the Rapid heating function early.
+- When the do touch button lights up, rapid heating can be activated. - Touch the log touch button to deactivate the Rapid heating function early.